NextronSystems/thor-manual/deployment/thunderstorm.rst

   :delim: ;
   :header-rows: 1

-The underlying THOR instance can be configured with additional flags using the THOR template (see :configuration:) to e.g.:
+THOR flags can be passed after the thunderstorm flags using ``./tools/thunderstorm <thunderstorm-flags> -- <thor-flags> `` or be set via the THOR template (see :configuration:).
+This can be used to e.g.:

  - Forward logs with ``--remote-log``
  - Specify a custom log location